The key moment

 We want to run that study.
 Here's the design →AI tool use correlated −0.68 with critical thinking scores.
 Cognitive offloading correlated −0.75.
 Two independent measures, one conclusion: the more you delegate to AI, the harder independent reasoning becomes.
 Significant at p < 0.001.

-Kabashkin, 2025 — Information (MDPI) Read the paper ↗Single-blind RCT, 44 physicians, all of whom completed a 20-hour AI literacy program.
+Read the coverage ↗Single-blind RCT, 44 physicians, all of whom completed a 20-hour AI literacy program.
 When LLM suggestions contained errors, diagnostic accuracy dropped 14 percentage points (73.3% vs 84.9% control).
 The lesson cuts deep: institutional training, by itself, doesn't prevent automation bias.
 The user-side intervention isn't optional — it's the missing layer.

 How it works